 Choose the right feature-wise LMS

-There are a number of available open source LMS out there each with its own set of features and options.
-But if you are in the market to setup or integrate with an LMS, what should you look for in an Open Source LMS?
+There are numerous open source Learning Management Systems (LMS) available, each with its own set of features and options.
+If you are looking to establish or integrate with an LMS, it's essential to know what to consider in an Open Source LMS.

-To begin with, there are core features that almost all decent LMS share and would be difficult to use without.
-So we compiled a shortlist of the core components that should be present in a good open-source LMS
+To start with, there are certain core features that are present in almost all reliable LMS, which are crucial for smooth functionality.
+We have compiled a shortlist of these core components that should be present in a robust open-source LMS.

 CMS & branding